hyrsh/homelab-rpi/mkdocs/docs/04_ceph/03_config.md

 Our name of the pool is "k8s_metadata" and it has initially 256 placement groups with the possibility to expand this number when storage grows.
 As this time of writing only replicated metadata pools are possible (erasure coded pools would be nicer).

-To set the size we can start with 20GB.
+To set the size we can use the "set-quota" command (e.g. here we set the size to 20GB, units are in bytes).

 ```shell
 ceph osd pool set-quota k8s_metadata max_bytes 20000000000
 ```

-> Information:

-> - The set-quota command can always be used to expand or shrink osd pools
+> The set-quota command can always be used to expand or shrink osd pools

 Now we have to create a pool that holds our actual data.
-For the start we set the size to 250GB.
+Here we set the size to 250GB.

+> The bulk flag is about [placement-group scaling](https://docs.ceph.com/en/latest/rados/operations/placement-groups/#managing-pools-that-are-flagged-with-bulk) of a pool.

 ```shell
 ceph osd pool create k8s_data 256 256 replicated --autoscale-mode=on